Erik was standing in the kitchen doorway. “Auntie Hyacinth? Uncle won’t talk to me or get up.”

 “Right.
 Never mind.
 I’m a horrible person.
 Let’s have blankets.
 Let’s have drapes.”
 She covered him up and she snatched the heavy curtains shut.
 Despite the mergers, the leaded glass leaked something awful.
-When she had that done, she knelt at the bedside immediately.
+When she had that done, she thudded to her knees at the bedside.
 “Right.
 Just gonna get a quick look at you and make sure you’re not sprung.
 Hey, Mordecai, do you think you could talk to me?
 Or nod or something?”

 He evidently did not think he could do that, but he didn’t protest when she pulled up his nightshirt and laid her hand on his chest.

 He was not sprung.
 He was drowning.
 Both lungs.

 I’m going to take you to the hospital, she wanted to say.
 She could grab Milo to help her and they could get him into a taxi.
 But, no, she wouldn’t do that.
 They would not take him at the hospital.

 What is that?
 A magician with a high fever?
 Get him out of here before he starts deconstructing people in the lobby!